Vital Signs 2005: What You Can Do

 - Eat less meat.
 Crowded factory farms contribute to food-borne illness and pollute water supplies.
-Learn more from the Grace Factory Farm Project: www.factoryfarm.org.
-And meat production is grain intensive: 7 kg of grain go into 1 kg of beef; 4 kg for pork; and 2 kg for chicken.
+Learn more from the Grace Factory Farm Project, at www.factoryfarm.org.
+And meat production is grain intensive: 7 kilograms (kg) of grain go into 1 kg of beef; 4 kg for pork; and 2 kg for chicken.
 If eating meat, buy it from local, small-scale organic farms.
 Cook meat fully to minimize risk of illness.

 - Buy organic food.
 Eat organic foods to reduce demand for pesticides, chemical fertilizers, factory farms, and genetically engineered plants and animals.
 To learn more about organic food, check out the Organic Consumers Association at www.organicconsumers.org.
 To find an organic farm in your area, go to www.organic-research.com/farms/index.asp.
 In the U.S. go to www.localharvest.org.

 - Help eliminate farm subsidies.
 Subsidies that support production of particular crops often harm farmers around the world.
 Encourage your government to instead reward farmers for meeting ecological goals.
 For more information, visit Oxfam at www.maketradefair.com, and in the U.S., www.greenscissors.org/agriculture/index.htm.

 - Use less water.
 Tailor your lawn covering to the local climate and install efficient showerheads, faucets, and toilets.
 For more information and household tips, see: www.h2ouse.net and www.waterwiser.org.